deckardai/deckard-walkthrough/README.md

 # JustWalk

-Turn your knowledge about a software project into discussable insights, available only when needed.
+Turn your knowledge about a software project into discussable insights, displayed only when needed by Deckard.

 ## Why is inline documentation not good enough?
 There are many reasons for that: